asands94/Liveable/README.md

 ### Goals

-- Users, posts, and locations tables with associations
+- Users, posts, locations, and categories tables with associations
 - Deployment with Surge and Heroku
 - Full CRUD for posts
 - Have a RESTful JSON API